PDeveloper/eskimo/README.md

 Another problem addressed by Eskimo is the entry point to modifying entity components.
 Although probably less efficient, it is much clearer than hxE2.
 Setting and getting components *always* happens through the Entity instance itself, not through a `View`.
 In the future I'll add more performant methods in accessing components, but the concept will be the same - always directly setting/getting to/from the ComponentManager.
 This means that under the hood, event management becomes simpler and consistent, with views still able to control which events they process.

 Components no longer have a base class, and can be any object at all.
-Systems also are defined only by the `ISystem` interface.
 Like hxE2, using the provided systems and the SystemManager class to run them is completely optional, and considered a utility more than anything else.
 In the future, I am working on helper macros to save users from tedious house keeping, so that you can get right to coding system logic.

 Views have a better defined role in eskimo than in hxE2 - at the core they *only* manage a list of entities that correspond to its filters.
 Previous iterations would have Views managing local component storage which only bloated things.
 I will add several types of views, starting with a basic "state" view, that only manages a list of entities, an "event" view, that will also manage a list of added/updated/removed entities, and a "buffer" view, that will store the previous component state of entities.